Bikramsahoolive/RentMeterReceipt_Server/README.md

 - **Method**: POST
 - **Endpoint**: /landlord/login
-- **Description**: Authenticate and login a landlord user with phone and password.
+- **Description**: Authenticate and login a landlord user with phone and password and set {isActive} state.

 ###  Create New Rent-Holder User